iambharghav/Observability/README.md

-# 💡 Observability and Monitoring
+t# 💡 Observability and Monitoring
 - Observability is the ability to understand a complex system's internal state by analyzing the data it produces, such as logs, metrics, and traces.

 - **Monitoring(Metrics):** involves tracking system metrics like CPU usage, memory usage, and network performance.
 Provides alerts based on predefined thresholds and conditions